 To understand what’s at issue, consider two examples.
 First, imagine that, while you were working, you saved around 10% of your income each year and you lost another 7.65% to Social Security and Medicare payroll taxes.
 Both those drains on your income would be gone once you retire, so aiming to have retirement income equal to 80% of your working income would likely give you a similar amount of disposable income.

 Next, imagine that you were a great saver who socked away 25% of income, rather than 10%.
 Clearly, you’re used to living on a relatively small portion of your paycheck.
 Result?
 To maintain your standard of living after quitting the workforce, you might need a nest egg and other sources of retirement income that together will give you not 80% of what you used to earn when working, but perhaps just 65%.

-Previous: How Money Saves You Money
+Previous: Money Begets Money